 The Archer surname is occupational, meaning – as its name suggests – a professional bowman.
 The Old French name archier had been brought to England by the Normans at the time of the Conquest.
-It first appeared in English records in the 12th century and was replacing the native English word “bowman” by the 14th century.
+It first appeared in English records in the 12th century and was replacing the native English word Bowman by the 14th century.

-Select Archer Resources on The Internet
+Archer Surname Resources on The Internet

-Select Archer Ancestry
+Archer Surname Ancestry

 England.
 The Norman surname Archer first surfaced in the county of Wiltshire in the west country.
 Edward and William L’Archier were recorded there in 1166.

 The name moved west to Cornwall where John Archer was MP for Helston in the early 15th century and his line then devolved to the Archers of Trelaske.
 They remained the local squires until 1958 when the last of the line died.
 The Archer Arms still flourishes at Launceston.
-Another Archer family of local squires was to be found at Castle Eaton on the Wiltshire/Gloucestershire border.
+Another Archer family of local squires was to be found at Castle Eaton on the Wiltshire and Gloucestershire border.

 The Archers in Warwickshire date from an earlier time.
 In the 12th century Robert L’Archer had married into the de Villiers family and been granted the estate at Umberslade near Tanworth-in-Arden.
 These Archers were many times the MP and Sheriff for Warwick and were remain at Umberslade for the next six hundred years.
 Andrew Lord Archer, who died in 1778, was the last of the line.

 Another Archer family was to be found at Theydon Garnon near Epping in Essex.

 “Simon de Boys assumed the name of Archer by command of Henry V after shooting a match against the King who had granted him a patent of five marks yearly for his services at the Battle of Agincourt.”